 Benefits of e-invoicing: Invoice creation

-When you use a spreadsheet or MS Word document template, it takes time to fill template and customize modules for the perfect layout.
+When you use a spreadsheet or MS Word document template, it takes time to fill the template and customize modules for the perfect layout.
 You will have to copy all details from somewhere, save it as a PDF, then open your email, find the right contact and send it.
-Or even worse, you print it out, put the document in envelopes and take it to the mail.
+Or even worse, you print it out, put the document in envelopes, and take it to the mail.
 Does this sound productive?

-If you e-invoice from your software straight to the recipient’s software, many clicks and all the jumping from one site to another will be eliminated.
-The e-invoice software will allow you to invoice under the particular project or client, and content like contact information will be filled out automatically.
+If you e-invoice from your software straight to the recipient's software, many clicks and all the jumping from one site to another will be eliminated.
+The e-invoice software will allow you to invoice under a particular project or client, and content like contact information will be filled out automatically.
 User-friendly tools help you customize the document according to your needs and liking.
 No need to open up Excel, email, or contact information pages.

 Benefits of e-invoicing: Delivering and receiving an invoice

-If you send your customer a PDF, they will have to open it, review it, import it to their accounts payable in their software, make the transaction by copying payment information from your document.
+If you send your customer a PDF, they will have to open it, review it, import it to their accounts payable in their software, and make the transaction by copying payment information from your document.
 Alternatively, you can send an e-invoice and it will appear directly in their accounts payable, where they can easily review, accept, pay and archive within the software.

-Not to mention the clear advantage of the quick delivery.
-In case you use traditional mail, it will take days for the invoice to even arrive at the recipient’s office.
+Not to mention the clear advantage of quick delivery.
+In case you use traditional mail, it will take days for the invoice to even arrive at the recipient's office.
 Thereafter, a long manual handling process is required.
 The data has to be entered manually before the invoice can be registered and paid.